-The mature bushes of Montpelier broom that had been recorded near the western boundary in one location all appeared dead in June 2017.
-The site should be monitored for regrowth as a few seedlings were observed near the dead parent trees (these were removed by hand when the survey was conducted).
+The mature bushes of Montpelier broom that had been recorded near the western boundary in one location all appeared dead in June 2017 and July 2018.
+The site should continue to be monitored for regrowth as a few seedlings were observed near the dead parent trees (these were removed by hand when the survey was conducted).